Estimated grade. Ex. Melish; Kosoff (1956) Sold by David Akers Numismatics Oct '97 Price realized $60500

 Variety 37-EE: Large Mintmark.
 The date is small and located slightly higher than on the other obverse of this year.
 The bottom of the 5 is positioned below the 8 while the bottom of the 9 is positioned below the 5.
 The mintmark is positioned high and is positioned mostly over the E. The discovery coin appears to be Bass II: 1117.

 This variety is very rare.David Akers (1975/88): The 1859-D has the second lowest mintage of any Dahlonega Mint Half Eagle yet surprisingly, it has appeared at auction more often than some dates with much higher mintages.
 It is also more often available in AU or Unc grades than many other D Mint issues and I have seen several very choice mint state pieces.
 However, the 1859-D still must be considered to be rare in all grades and very rare in uncirculated condition.
 All specimens I have seen are rather weakly struck on the hair curls around the face and on parts of the eagle.
-The rims are well rounded.Gordon Wrubel: Quickfinder Notes: The easiest way to determine the Medium D is that appears to be WIDER than it is Tall.
+The rims are well rounded.Gordon Wrubel: Quickfinder Notes: The easiest way to determine the Medium D is that it appears to be WIDER than it is Tall.
 It is placed horizontally under the eagle away from the feather and stem.
 It is spaced well above Five D. The Large D appears TALLER than it is WIDE.
 The D is tilted up with its left top very close to the arrow feather.
 The Medium D is far more common with several Mint State examples graded.
 The Large D is rare.
 As Doug Winter points out, the Harry Bass II:1117 coin "appears" to be the discovery specimen.
-As of October 2012 only a few specimens have been graded and none in Mint State.
+Only a few specimens have been graded so far and none in Mint State.

 © 1999 - 2014 Collectors Universe NASDAQ: CLCT